 Interest Accrual

 PLUS loans are not subsidized, which means they accrue interest while your child is in school at least half-time.
-You’ll need to start payments within 60 days of the loan’s final disbursement, but in certain cases, parents can request a six-month deferment.
+You’ll need to start payments after 60 days of the loan’s final disbursement, but parents can request deferment of repayment while the student is in school and for up to 6 months after.
 Interest will still accrue during that time.

 The Rate